 This lovely scene over the rooftops and landmarks of central Paris was the view from Douglas MacDiarmid’s top floor studio in Rue St Martin for several years.
-He painted it day and night, in all its moods, and regularly mixed a bit of fine sand to the paint at that time to add texture.
+He painted it day and night, in all its moods, and regularly mixed a bit of fine Fontainebleu sand (the purest silica sand used for glass making) to the paint at that time to add texture and interest.

 Receive the wisdom of Douglas and other updates from the MacDiarmid Arts Trust.